RaspberryPiFoundation/scratch-curriculum/en-GB/toby/index.md

 ---
 title: Toby
-materials: "*.sb2"
-notes: "Toby - Notes.md"
+description: Toby the dog has to collect 5 cheese-puffs bowls to win, whilst preventing balls from falling on the floor.
 layout: project
-beta: true
+notes: "Toby - notes.md"
+project-type: community
 ---

 # Introduction { .intro}